Best Practices for both locations of The Roxbury, Contemporary Catskill Lodging

 Our original “COVID-19 Safety Operating Guidelines” document can still be found on our website.
 We encourage our guests to read this document to more fully understand the journey we went through (and are still going through) with instigating new or amended policies and procedures vs. amenities put on hold that we have brought back vs. new “hybrids” that combine the old and new.
 We hope that you will understand that it is still an ongoing process with a moving target, some of which is now also dictated by a new frustrating phenomenon surrounding the searching and hiring of enough labor to satisfy operations at full capacity.

-Therefore, we would like to share with you the following bullet points that outline our current COVID-19 best practices and guest stay guidelines.
+Therefore, we would like to share with you the following bullet points that outline our current COVID-19 best practices.
 Please note that this is an “abridged” version and does not reflect all new, hybrid, or reinstated procedures happening both in the front and back of house operations.

 - 36 of the total 43 rooms and suites at both of our locations always have and always will have exterior-access doors.
 This architectural element allows for a guest to never need to come into contact with another person during their stay if they choose not to.
 In addition, each guest room at The Roxbury has its own unique separate HVAC system – there is no “shared air” between guest rooms.